The Story of Hedonism by Phil Cheeseman

 We had a stabbing incident at number 3.
 The guy who was stabbed was with three other guys and the stabber was alone.
 As it kicked off, one of the gangsters – Roy the Hitman was my nickname for him – was going to pull his gun out when a loved-up Bobby intervened and calmed the situation.
 Then the bouncers got involved and got the stab victim and his mates out of the building and into the car park.
 The bouncers were scared and pulled me out to talk to the victim and his mates because they thought these guys were going to come back with people and we were going to have a war.
 I went out and then the stabber came out and they had a fight, I jumped in and stopped them, and the bouncers followed.
 The stabber went back inside, I got the group a bottle of champagne and it was defused.
 I didn’t have a clue what they were fighting about.
 Colin was playing at that point and it was off the wall, mind-bendingly intense.
 It was probably 6 or 7am, just after dawn.
 When the bouncers are getting scared about the people in there, that shows the level of potential violence.
 We were thinking through all the time about the kind of vibe we were going to get.
 You weren’t thinking about how many people are going to hug each other; you were thinking what are the consequences if we get that crowd in and they add to the vibe?
 I think more gangsters came down at 3 and 4, but they were up for it, they were partying, they loved it.
 The bouncers loved it too, it was ridiculous!
 They were amazed by the atmosphere.
 They weren’t nutters – they were tough but really nice.
 We had ten to twelve of them and they did a brilliant job.
 When I saw him years later Leslie Lawrence of Bang the Party told me he’d never seen so many murderers at a party.
 I think the gangsters came down because their customers were going nuts about this drug scene.
 It was edgy.
 It wasn’t all hugging like the football hooligans on ecstasy narrative.
 It was a party where the rule of law was outside and you could do what you want.

 It was an energy.
 All the components were there and then those three clubs in London made the energy – Future, Shoom, Hedonism.
 They put the ingredients together and cooked something; it was the zeitgeist.
 They were the three nights that were the essence to me at that time.
-Each had its own ritual or party scene: Future was very white and they liked to listen to anything, a bit of acid, they jazzed it up; Shoom was intense in that period at the Fitness Centre, it was about that space and that pocket in time.
+Each had its own ritual or party scene: Future was very white and they liked to listen to anything, a bit of acid, they jazzed it up.
+Shoom was intense in that early period at the Fitness Centre, it was about that space and that pocket in time.
 What the scene grew into was bigger than all of us could have imagined.
 Apart from a few punks, none of us had ever been through a scene and punk wasn’t a mass drugs scene.
 The energy was given by ecstasy.
 We were chefs, we helped cook something and other people were eating it.
-Some people did get E crazy, doing a dozen a night; you could see people who were fried.
+Some people did get E crazy, doing numerous pills; you could see people who were fried.
 That was the biggest reverberation for me.

 It was like a transplant from New York, where the vibe in the club was cooked with the drugs, the energy, what was transmuting on the dancefloor.
 It helped a lot of people lose their inhibitions and just dance and not give a damn.
 People weren’t laughing at you any more.
 They were getting down or else they were in the bar; there weren’t value judgements.
 Even people who weren’t taking anything got caught up in the euphoria, so you got into it or left.
 Eventually you didn’t need drugs because the vibe had already cooked, but you needed them to kickstart it to get to that point where you could go in straight and still get a buzz.
 You’re on that frequency, you just tune into it, you hear the music, the vibe is there and you just go for it.
 There wasn’t all that what are you wearing, what’s your hair like, where are you from, what’s your voice sound like?
 There was none of that; just get jacking.
 It was unpretentious, a complete contrast to the scene that had been before.
 Some didn’t like it because there was no fashion.
 Before, there was a fashion infrastructure for it with the magazines The Face and I-D, and it blended with the club scene and the music.
 Like some music people tried to create scenes, and the fashion people were similarly trying to make the in-trend.
 It was a creative thing and then acid house poured all over that and something else got cooking.
 Not so much an expression of fashion or being someone trying to get somewhere, it was just about getting on the dancefloor and having a good party, a good weekend.
 Then you could become a DJ, or make some music or make your own club.

 Without Hedonism would the scene have exploded anyway, or would it have fizzled like Shoom at the YMCA and Busby’s?
 Future would never have broken acid house as it was too narrow a crowd and the music was a mélange.
 Shoom, did it break acid house?
 That too was a narrow crowd and the music was a mélange.
 Hedonism focused on house, promoted ecstasy, introduced a free, sharing vibe and had no agenda other than to have a party.
-Would Clink St and Trip have happened without Hedonism, Love at the Wag, et al.?
+Would Clink St. and Trip have happened without Hedonism, Love at the Wag, et al?
 Many clubland makers and shakers became electrified by the party vibe at Hedonism.
 The crowd wasn’t narrow; if you had a ticket or were good at blagging you got in.
 Would Spectrum have started without Shoom and Hedonism?
 How do these things spread?
 Is it fatuous to say that something started at this point, that this was the point of conception?
 Who seeded it and who gave birth to it?

 GORDON MATTHEWMAN – Musician and producer